analogdevicesinc/msdk/Examples/MAX78000/CNN/faceid_evkit-riscv/README.md

 The CNN model is trained with the VGGFace-2 dataset using MTCNN and FaceNet models for embedding generation.

-The demo application runs on two cores: ARM and RISC-V. The RISC-V core gets video from camera and controls CNN engine.
-The ARM core shows captured image and a result of face identification on TFT display.
+The demo application runs on two cores: ARM and RISC-V. The RISC-V core gets a video from the camera and controls the CNN engine.
+The ARM core shows captured images and a result of face identification on the TFT display.

 ## FaceID Demo Software